abenojarFredrikzen/CSARCH2-CaseProject1-Grp9/README.md

 ## Important constraint

 Main memory contains 1,024 blocks.
 Because the required Sequential and Mid-repeat traces access through block `2n - 1`, those required trace generators accept at most 512 cache blocks.

-## Remaining submission work

-- Perform the dedicated well-commented-source pass
-- Complete manual interface and edge-case testing
-- Add optional visual polish and refined animations
-- Confirm timing assumptions with the instructor or lecture material
-- Expand this README with the required three-test comparative analysis
-- Capture screenshots and record the walkthrough
-- Deploy the application and add the live and video links